Item Writing Resource Page

 - Appropriately convert multiple-choice items into alternative question formats.

-- Write clinical case scenario items that integrate different types of knowledge into a real-life application context.
+- Write clinical case scenario items that apply clinical knowledge in a real-life context.

-- Distinguish questions that are related to an initial clinical case from those that are fact-oriented, do not require a case, or extend beyond the case.
+- Distinguish questions that are related to an initial clinical case from standalone questions.

-- Identify some of the challenges of writing case-based scenario question sets and how to address them.
+- Identify some of the challenges of writing scenario-based question sets and how to address them.

 Q Who can take the courses?